turbot/steampipe-plugin-azure/docs/tables/azure_security_center.md

   and p -> 'properties' ->> 'autoProvision' = 'On';
 ```

-### Ensure 'Additional email addresses' is configured with a security contact email
+### Get security contact email configured for the subscription

 ```sql
 select